kylejones200/psis_4700_applied_ai/webslides/weekdetail_Edge-and-Private-Models.md

 ## Summary

-Edge and private models keep AI close to the action and under your control.
+Edge and private models keep AI close to the action and under your control
 They turn AI into infrastructure, not a service you borrow

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.